INSIGHT-Who gets the ventilator? British doctors contemplate harrowing coronavirus care choices

 Estimates of the potential death toll in Britain range from a government estimate of around 20,000 to an upper end of over 250,000 predicted by researchers at Imperial College.
 As of March 19, 64,621 people had been tested, with 3,269 positive.
 The NHS is preparing for the biggest challenge it has faced since it was founded after the ravages of World War Two, promising cradle-to-grave healthcare for all.

 It was stretched long before COVID-19, struggling to adapt to the vast increase in healthcare demand in recent years.
 Some doctors complain that it is underfunded and poorly managed.
-About a tenth of its more than one million staff roles in the health service are vacant while almost nine out of 10 beds are occupied.
-The department of health referred a request for comment to NHS England, which said it was crucial to reduce the coronavirus's infection rate to ease peak pressure on the health system.
+About a tenth of more than one million staff roles in the health service are vacant while almost nine out of 10 beds are occupied.
+Prime Minister Boris Johnson was asked at a media conference on Friday, after Reuters reported the concerns of physicians, whether Britain could get to a stage where NHS workers had to choose who to save because there weren't enough ventilators.
+He urged people to follow public safety measures.

-"Unmitigated, there is no health service in the world that would be able to cope if the virus let rip," said NHS England head Simon Stevens.
-"In the meantime, what the NHS is doing, of course, is pulling out all the stops to make sure that we have as many staff, beds and other facilities available."
-So how many life-saving ventilators are needed?

-Health Secretary Matt Hancock said on Sunday that hospitals had around 5,000 but that they needed "many times more than that".
-The physicians interviewed by Reuters said, if ventilators were secured, the aim was to increase intensive care beds from around 4200 to over 16,000, partly by using beds in other parts of hospitals.
+"The objective of this whole campaign is to ensure we flatten the curve, as we have been saying repeatedly over the last couple of weeks, but also that we lift up the line of NHS resilience and capabilities," he said.
+"That means there is a massive effort going on right now to make sure we do have enough ventilators and ICUs to cope."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)